tc39/proposal-weakrefs/README.md

 This example illustrates two important considerations about finalizers:

  1. Finalizers introduce concurrency between the "main" program and the cleanup callbacks.
 The weak cache cleanup function has to check if the "main" program re-added an entry to the map between the time that a cached value was collected and the time the cleanup function runs, to avoid deleting live entries.
 Likewise when looking up a key in the ref map, it's possible that the value has been collected but the cleanup callback hasn't run yet.
- 2. Given finalizers can behave in surprising ways, they are best deployed behind careful abstractions that prevent misuse, like and `makeWeakCached` above.
+ 2. Given that finalizers can behave in surprising ways, they are best deployed behind careful abstractions that prevent misuse, like and `makeWeakCached` above.
 A profusion of `FinalizationGroup` uses spread throughout a code-base is a code smell.

 ### Iterable WeakMaps